-I've been using straight ankle locks for about 20 years now, and while I learned some escapes toward the beginning, it's only much more recently that I've felt extremely comfortable defending the straight ankle lock under nearly all circumstances.
+I've been using straight ankle locks for about 20 years now, and while I learned some escapes in my early years, I've only recently felt extremely comfortable defending the straight ankle lock under nearly all circumstances.
 Hopefully, this tutorial provides a solid template for you to start defending the most common scenarios you're likely to encounter, and from there, you can grow your own defensive system.
 While this doesn't happen overnight, it certainly does happen over time!
 As always, please let me know how these techniques are working out for you.

 © 2017 Andrew Smith